|

 AREAS OF MAJOR SOCIOLOGICAL RESEARCH AND INTEREST

-- Sociology and history of polling and survey research in America, the social uses of statistics in modern society, and the sociology of the social sciences.
+- Sociology and history of polling and survey research in America; the social uses of statistics in modern society; the sociology of the social sciences and social scientific knowledge; the sociology of knowledge; research methods.

 PROFESSIONAL AFFILIATIONS